16.00.040 SUPPORT SERVICES DIVISION

 All evidence and found property items are the sole responsibility of the Property Supervisor, who reports directly to the Administrative Services Major.
 The Support Services Deputy Chief has overall responsibility for this function.
 The Property Supervisor is solely responsible for evidence and found property from the time of receipt from the submitting officer through disposition.
 All records, whether computerized or documentary, shall be kept in a secure/tamperproof condition to prevent removal or record manipulation.
 Refer to the Evidence System (Chapter 25) chapter for further information.

 The Deputy Chief of Police of the Support Services Division will have oversight for the planning and research function of the Department.
 They will seek input from the Operations Division Deputy Chief of Police for items affecting that Division.
-Other Command staff personnel and the Crime Analyst will assist with this function.
+Other Command staff personnel and Crime Analysis will assist with this function.

 The planning and research function will encompass both administrative and operational planning.
 Areas of consideration include, but are not limited to: